DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 29.
 (1) An applicant for certification to administer a topical ocular diagnostic

-on a form provided by the department, together with the requisite fee.
-In addition to
+a form provided by the department, together with the requisite fee.
+In addition to meeting

-meeting the other requirements of the code and the administrative rules promulgated
+the other requirements of the code and the administrative rules promulgated under the code,

-ocular pharmacology.
-The applicant has successfully completed the required course of
+pharmacology.
+The applicant has successfully completed the required course of study

-study when the applicant has been granted the credit hours designated for the course of
+when the applicant has been granted the credit hours designated for the course of study by

 (b) Establish a board-approved emergency plan, under section 17412(2)(d) of the code,